iparaskev/py_connect/README.md

 ```
 The type describes the connection type and the value could be one of
 "gpio", "spi", "i2c", "uart" and "pwm".
 The values that follow are
-the names of the hardware interface in each device, e.g.
+the names of the hardware interfaces in each device, e.g.
 ```
 - i2c: i2c-1 -- i2c-0
 ```
 First comes the interface of the board device and then follows the
 peripheral's.
 The name of the pin is used for the interfaces which use only one pin
 (gpio and pwm).

 ### M2M